dmmulroy/create-melange-app/README.md

 <h2 id="getting-started">Getting Started</h2>

-To scaffold an app using `create-melange-app`, run any of the following four commands and answer the command prompt questions:
+To scaffold an app using `create-melange-app`, run any of the following commands and answer the command prompt questions:

 ### npm